Great day for U.S. team, beating Portugal 3-2 in 2002

 The best was yet to come: seven minutes later right back Anthony Sanneh bolted down the right wing and sent in a glorious cross that McBride headed into the net at full stretch as two defenders stood and watched.

-Portugal pulled a goal back through Beto in the 39th minute and another in the 71st when U.S. center back Jeff Agoos inadvertently volleyed the ball past Friedel.
+Portugal pulled a goal back through Beto in the 39th minute and another in the 71st when U.S. centre back Jeff Agoos inadvertently volleyed the ball past Friedel.

 The result was one of the most memorable in the history of U.S. soccer.